workstation1/HyperonChain-Blockchain/README.md

-# HyperonChain-Blockchain
+# FtxChain-Blockchain
 go-ethereum fork

-Introduction to HyperonChain
+Introduction to FtxChain

-HyperonChain (HPN) is a truely decentralized, high-efficiency and energy saving public blockchain.
+FtxChain (FTT) is a truely decentralized blockchain developed by ftt tokenholders. ftt chain will de-orphan the ftt tokens unlocking the faith and value of cryptocurrency.